datamesse/blog/_posts/2021-02-27-support-ticket-update-times-dataset-generator-in-excel.markdown

 * Ticket open/creation time is randomly selected between client's approximate local standard 9am and 5pm.
 * No absolute restriction on when tickets responded to by staff.
 * Support ticket assignment date/time (on a separate worksheet).
+* Ticket priority supported as of 06/03/2021.

 Current generator limitations:
 * No integration between person/business randomiser, i.e. data needs to be copied from one Excel file to the other.
 * No restriction date in terms of forcing it to be a weekday when tickets raised or responded to.
-* No ticket solved/closed updates included.
+* No ticket solved/closed updates included. -- Supported as of 06/03/2021
 * Limited number of cities and countries in output, but can be expanded on manually.
-* Fixed number of records: 24,500 across 5000 tickets, but can be expanded on manually.
+* Fixed number of records: 29,500 across 5000 tickets, but can be expanded on manually.

 The above limitations should be fine, as I have seen plenty of cases where end users raise tickets at their midnight on weeknights, and on their weekends.
 Similarly for staff, it is not uncommon to respond outside their office times.